 Attractions include shore and lake fishing, sailing and water sports, bird watching and countless sites of historical interest and importance.
 The Queenstown Story Heritage centre is located in the Victorian Railway station near the town centre and next to the Cobh Cruise Liner Terminal.
 Over 50 Cruise Liners, including the largest liners in the World visit Cobh each year and berth a mere 200 metres from the town centre.
 Cobh has something for everyone.

 West Cork is the name given to the western portion of County Cork.
-As such, West Cork has nothing to do with the actual city of Cork.
 The boundary is not precise, but it begins west of Cork City and extends to Cape Clear in the south and Dursey Head in the west.
 Thus, West Cork is the size of many an entire county elsewhere in Ireland.
 It also has its own unique identity, distinct from the rest of County Cork.

 West Cork is a region of immense natural beauty.
 Villages of brightly painted houses nestle among the hills and valleys of a rugged landscape.
 The coastline is deeply indented by long fiord-like inlets.
 Westwards from Baltimore the view becomes ever more spectacular with high cliffs and countless rocky islands facing out into the Atlantic, while in the distance loom MacGillicuddy's Reeks, the highest mountains in Ireland.